joeamer/Joe-Obsidian/Commands cheat sheet.md

 `tar -xf archive.tar` (now its important to note that id tar was packed with a relative directory such as `tar -cf archive.tar Documets/` will result in extracting into the 'current directory'/Documents/file1)
 `tar -xf archive.tar --directory /tmp/` will result in extracting to the directory specified rather than the one you are in
 ***note: if you want to ensure file permissions are preserved, you will need to run this as root***
+***Another note: xf will work on zipped archives as well.
+It will automatically use the correct utility to decompress and extract***

 # Compressing
 to zip contents of a file you can use Bzip2, Gzip or Xzip (preloaded zip utilities)